-- If you’re car has broken down in a remote area, use rocks or tree branches to spell a large SOS or HELP on the ground.
+- If your car has broken down in a remote area, use rocks or tree branches to spell a large SOS or HELP on the ground.
 Make your message large enough that it can be seen from the air.

 - If you have to leave the car to go find help on foot, only do so after the blizzard has passed.

 Frostbite is a serious condition that occurs when the skin and underlying tissue freezes.
 Signs and symptoms of frostbite include diminished feeling and change in color of the extremities including fingers, toes, tip of the nose, face, and earlobes.
 Frostbitten areas tend to look pale or white.

 Action plan: Cover the affected area, but do not rub to warm it up.
 Frostbite requires immediate medical attention.

 Hypothermia is low body temperature.
 Signs of hypothermia include memory loss, severe shivering, slurred speech, exhaustion, sleepiness, disorientation, and incoherence.